The worst liability for a U.S. presidential candidate is atheism.

 As defender of the nation’s liberty and protector of its well-being, voters want their president to be a large-souled individual with strong religious beliefs that encompass both.

 Despite the growth of a minority of Americans who are religiously unaffiliated (the “nones”), the new Pew study shows that most Americans continue to view organized religion as a force for good in American society.
 Nearly nine-in-ten adults say churches and other religious institutions bring people together and strengthen community bonds and that they play an important role in helping the poor and needy.
 And three-quarters say churches and other religious institutions help protect and strengthen morality in society.
+Every American citizen should be able to embrace their religious beliefs in any way shape or form.
+Whether that be attending mass at a Sunday service or by practicing in their own home, everyone should have that freedom.
+Some church groups, similar to the ones that you can find at weareradiant.com can help people who aren’t already invested in the church find a community that they can be a part of, and one in which God is at the center of.
+Groups like this may be able to help strengthen society.
 The unaffiliated agree, although they also point out that religious institutions are often too concerned with money, power, politics and rules.

 I believe Americans want their president to have the religious sensibility of the first president, George Washington.
 He wrote about the value of righteousness, of seeing and offering thanks for the “blessings of heaven.”
 When he wrote to young people, particularly to his children, Washington stressed the values of truth, character and honesty, but said little about specific items of religious faith and practice.